antonioscardace/Server-Health-Check-Daemon/README.md

 ### Requisites

+- The use of [Visual Studio](https://visualstudio.microsoft.com/downloads/) is recommended.
-- Need to download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/).
+- Need to download and install Java and Maven.
 - Need to have MySQL, if you don't have it anywhere, download and install it [from here](https://dev.mysql.com/downloads/installer/).
 - Need to have a Telegram or an Email Account wherever you want to receive alerts.